Geometric theories for real number algebra without sign test or dependent choice axiom: -rings

 \Note We have no choice, because since $s,t\geq 0$, we must have $st\,(\frac{a}{s}\vu\frac{b}{t})=st\,\frac{a}{s}\vu st\,\frac{b}{t}=at\vu bs$ in~$S^{-1}\gA$.
 It remains to be seen that the law is well-defined and that it continues to satisfy the required axioms.
 For example, let's check that it is well-defined.
 Suppose that $ \frac{a_1}{s_1}=\frac{a_2}{s_2} $, i.e.\ that $ a_1s_2s_3=a_2s_1s_3 $ for an~$ s_3\geq 0 $ in~$S$.
 Then we can easily check that the two elements $ \frac{a_i}{s_i}\vu\frac{b}{t} $ given by the definition above are equal in $ S^{-1}\gA $.
 This is the same calculation that was used to justify addition in $ S^{-1}\gA $ when we were young.\footnote{When we fell over in admiration of Claude Chevalley who dared to invert zerodivisors, and nothing awful resulted, quite the contrary.} Just replace $+$ by $\vu$, with the precaution of having denominators $\geq 0$.\eoe

-An $f$-ring $\gA$ can always be considered as immersed in a $\QQ$-$f$ -algebra.
-Indeed, according to \Grltn, the \gui{integers} $n.1_\gA$ are regular and therefore $\gA$ injects itself into the $\QQ$-algebra $\QQ\otimes_\ZZ \gA$ which is an $f$-ring as a localisation of $\gA$.\footnote{This is true even if $\gA$ is trivial: the only case where the $\QQ$-algebra in question does not contain $\QQ$ as a subring.}
+\begin{lemma} An $f$-ring $\gA$ can always be considered as immersed in a $\QQ$-$f$ -algebra. \end{lemma} \begin{proof} Indeed, according to \Grltn, the \gui{integers} $n.1_\gA$ are regular and therefore $\gA$ injects itself into the $\QQ$-algebra $\QQ\otimes_\ZZ \gA$ which is an $f$-ring as a localisation of $\gA$.\footnote{This is true even if $\gA$ is trivial: the only case where the $\QQ$-algebra in question does not contain $\QQ$ as a subring.} \end{proof}